 This time I will make P-40E.
 I bought this kit about three years ago.
-At that time I was looking for an ordinary Hasegawa’s P-40E.
-It happened to be out of stock at all, so there was no normal kit and there is only this Imperial Japanese Army version, so I bought to keep one for the time being.
-I have never made a normal type P-40, I have left it for a long time because I cannot feel to build a captured fighter version at first.
+At that time, I was looking for an ordinary Hasegawa P-40E.
+It happened to be out of stock, so there was no standard kit, and there is only this Imperial Japanese Army version, so I bought to keep one for the time being.
+I have never made a standard type P-40; I have left it for a long time because I cannot feel like building a captured fighter version.

 Cartograf decals are brilliant and colorful.
 I will use only the instrument panel decal.

 Another decal sheet is attached.
 It is unknown whether this is from the origin or has faded away.
 Not only white but also yellow seems to be slightly dull.
-It looks there are small crackings a few.
-It is a low-quality product that deteriorates in a few years after purchase with a brand new.
-Recent Hasegawa’s kit is said to have improved the quality of the decal.
+It looks like there are a few small cracks.
+It is a low-quality product that deteriorates a few years after purchase with a brand-new one.
+Recently, Hasegawa’s kit is said to have improved the quality of the decal.
 I hope so.

-Cockpit color is blown on various parts.
-I want to advance all at one stroke, but I need to use the same color for the nose and the canopy frame.
+The cockpit color is blown on various parts.
+I want to advance all in one stroke, but I need to use the same color for the nose and the canopy frame.

 (1-February-2019)